dllewellyn/AI-Tech-Scalers/presentation.md

 </div>

 <!--
+Marketing & Content Creation (4:15 - 5:59)
+Standard Build (Traditional): ~2 dedicated marketing staff.

 First up, marketing.
 For StandardBuild, we're looking at a typical setup.

 They'd likely hire a couple of dedicated marketing professionals.

-These individuals would be responsible for creating blogs, managing social media, running PR campaigns, perhaps organizing events, and leveraging their media contacts.
+These individuals would be responsible for creating blogs, managing social media, running PR campaigns, organizing events, leveraging media contacts, and publicising founders.

-It's a human-driven, often labor-intensive process, relying on traditional creative workflows and outreach.
+It's a human-driven, often labor-intensive process, relying on traditional creative workflows and outreach - essentially a volume game, but during work hours.
 -->

 ---